Quadriffis/immortal-millionaire/1 - lose weight.md

 | Egg small/large | 50/75 kCal | |

 The above is stupidly oversimplified.
 But *measuring something always beats measuring nothing.*

+## How I found out

+It all started as a bet with my mother.
+At the time I was in highschool and intensively practiced trampolining.
+Think gymnastics, only on trampolines (it's an olympic sport I kid you not).

+While I was running on a teenager metabolism training 5 times a week, my body did not so much say 'jock' as it did 'meh'.
+My mom commented on this as some point, which led me to confidently proclaim "I bet you I can get ripped within 4 weeks".
+And so it began.

+You see, at this point I did not know biology the way I did now.
+I mostly grabbed things my brain rewarded me serotonin and dopamine with:

+- Energy drinks (4 cans mid day? sure)
+- Cookies (google 'roze koek' for dutch delicacy)
+- Chocolate (multiple bars of course)

+The epitome of my food habits at the time was a thing called boterkoek, which loosely translates to buttercake because it's basically butter with some flower.

+The bet changed everything.
+One thing I did have back then was my base personality traits.
+A big one of them is having an innate visceral resistance to the words "that is not possible".
+And so my obsession with all things food started.
+Experiments included:

+- Eating only fruit
+- Eating no food
+- Smoothies
+- No sweet things
+- More sports

+These were the days where Google hadn't learned to filter out spam webpages very well.
+I spent many days reading pages that were trying to sell me everything from magical weight loss bracelets to berry extracts.
+Through the noise there was one approach that caught my eye: the paleo movement.

+Note that at this point the whole paleo diet was not well known at all.
+The paleo diet dictated a number of things that seemed to make sense, and some I would never agree to:

+- No sugar (ok fine)
+- No legumes (sure)
+- No grains (?)
+- Meat is good (oh god yes)
+- No dairy (Wat.
+No. I'm Dutch)

+Understand that the Dutch diet looks very much like the opposite of the above.
+Breakfast is bread with chocolate sprinkles[^Google hagelslag] with a glass of milk.
+Lunch is bread with cheese and a glass of milk.
+Dinner is potato with meat and some vegetables[^Google boerenkool or hutspot].

+It was incredibly hard for my teenager brain to summon the willpower to make the above work.
+My mom basically told me I can eat whatever I want, but if I want something other than she cooks it's my responsibility to buy and cook the food I want.

+Over the coming weeks a number of things happened:

+- I lose weight
+- My acne ridden skin cleared up

+Guess what teenage me really cared about.
+Screw the scale, my skin was a cause of great insecurity.

+The months after that were spent reading research reports on everything to do with the relationship between skin and food.
+From ebooks to spam webpages and research papers I barely understood, I read everything I could find.

+> My curse was my blessing, deviating from eating good food messed my skin up within 24 hours.

+After a while a pattern emerged.
+I could keep my skin good my sticking to some simple principles:

+- Low GI foods
+- No searing hot showers (especially on my face)

+As time went by I refined my approach.
+I tried supplements, fasting regimens and all sorts of hormetic exposure like hot (sauna) and cold (ice).
+A whole world opened up.
+I felt the world had lied to me, lesser known but clever people told me that:

+- Sugar is bad for pretty much everything
+- My acne was not just genetics but linked to my food consumption
+- Fasting is good for you
+- Adult humans have brown fat[^A type of fat thought to be exclusive to babies.
+This type of adipose tissue burns energy]
+- Weight loss is not about sports[^This took me a long time to get over.
+Eventually the base metabolic rate calculation convinced me.]
+- Supplements are not just quackery[^Though I quikly found out a great deal of them are]

+As time went by I found more and more interesting information in the corners of the internet.
+I obtained audiobooks from questionable webpages, downloaded pdfs of books and discovered online forums.
+Half of the ways I obtained information back then are illegal now due to copyright legislation[^Stressing here that at the time everything I did was in compliance with Dutch law].
+Teenage me without money was very grateful to communities like Demonoid[^Illegal now in most places, and the community seems dead] where people all over the world shared copies of books that I could not afford back then.

+> This singular event, the bet with my mother, amplified by the power of the internet, kicked off everything I know about health and fitness.

+In the years after I was strongly influenced by writers like Tim Ferriss who poineered the slow carb diet.
+By the time he published this very effective weight loss approach the principles came as no surprise to me anymore.

+This is also the point in time where I had started university and was fast learning how to read actual research.
+This is the basis of much of the next chapters.